anastasiya1155/intellij-batch-renamer-plugin/README.md

 ## Features

+- **Two Renaming Modes**:
+  - Rename all symbols in the current file with a user-friendly dialog
+  - Batch rename across the project using JSON configuration
+- **Symbol Type Detection**: Automatically identifies classes, methods, fields, etc.
+- **Symbol Search**: Filter symbols by name to quickly find what you need
+- **Bulk Operations**: Find/replace patterns across multiple symbols at once
+- **Copy Symbols**: Easily copy symbol names to clipboard for use in other tools
 - **JSON-based Configuration**: Define multiple rename operations in a single JSON file
 - **Two Input Methods**: Either paste JSON directly or select a JSON configuration file
 - **Relative Path Support**: Use project-relative paths for better portability